elastisys/compliantkubernetes/docs/operator-manual/capacity-management.md

 [Add a new Node](../operator-manual/troubleshooting.md#node-seems-really-not-fine-i-want-a-new-one) of the same type as the other Nodes in the cluster.

-If the cluster has 6 Nodes, consider consolidating to 3 Nodes of twice-the-size -- in number of CPUs or memory or both -- if the infrastructure cost is reduced.
+If the cluster has 6 Nodes, consider consolidating to 3 Nodes of twice-the-size -- in number of CPUs or memory or both.
+This may have several benefits:

+- it may reduces infrastructure cost;
+- it reduces platform administrator burden;
+- it reduces the risk of hitting the maximum VMs per anti-affinity group limit; for some infrastructure providers, this may be as low as 5.

 Before doing this, get in touch with Application Developers to ensure they don't have Kubernetes scheduling constraints that would cause issues on the consolidated environment.

 If you are about to double the number of Nodes, get in touch with Application Developers to ensure their application is not misbehaving, before upscaling.